ChannelFinder/cf-manager/README.md

 # cf-manager

-A project to consilidate some general channelfinder testing, debugging, and reporting operations
+A project to consolidate some general channelfinder testing, debugging, and reporting operations

 ### Building